arnavb/cpp14-project-template/README.md

 # cpp-project-template
-A simple template I plan on using for all of my C++ Projects
+A simple template I plan on using for all of my C++14 projects.